What is it like when those closest to you are not there any longer?

 “I think I’ll be able to help you pick some good online classes as well as some classes at DVC.
 Right now I have to get to my next class, so I’ll see you next Wednesday!”

-Kevin continued to his AP Computer Science class, and he finished the PHP project that he’d started on Wednesday.
+Kevin continued to his AP Computer Science class where he was able to finish the PHP project that he’d started on Wednesday.

 Lunch was relatively quiet.
 The Tennis Team lunch was a large salad, and it was excellent with veggies, avocado, radishes, and the typical lettuce, tomatoes, and other things usually in a salad.
 There was even a choice of salad dressing; he picked Italian.
 Kevin had so many things on his mind he didn’t get involved in the conversations and discussions going on among the other kids at his table.